SatoshiAndKin/argobytes-contracts/README.md

 Open source contracts for atomic trading.

-My initial use for these is for atomic arbitrage, but `ArgobytesAtomicTrade.sol` can be useful for combining all sorts of actions.
+My initial use for these is for atomic arbitrage, but `ArgobytesAtomicActions.sol` can be useful for combining all sorts of actions.

 # Install